Enterprise and Compliance Edition

 Enterprise and Compliance License

-For running Search Guard Enterprise on production systems you need to obtain a license.
-Search Guard is licensed per cluster, and the license covers all non-production systems like development, staging and QA as well.
+For running Search Guard Enterprise or Compliance on production systems you need to obtain a license.
+Search Guard is licensed per cluster with an unlimited number of nodes.
+The license covers all non-production systems like development, staging and QA as well.

-For a feature comparison between the Enterprise and Community Edition please refer to our website.
+For a feature comparison between the Compliance, Enterprise and Community Edition please refer to the feature comparison matrix on our website.